Tickets for our 2023 festival are now on sale!

 Louis de Bernières

 Louis de Bernières is known for his 1994 historical war novel Captain Corelli's Mandolin which won the Commonwealth Writers Prize for Best Book.
-It has been translated into over 11 languages and is an international best-
+It has been translated into over 11 languages and is an international best-seller.

 Linda Davies